 - The first way is by using verbal communication.
 Where you simply say what you want or think about something without any hesitation at all.
 Then later on if someone else wants to ask you more questions about it then they will come up with some ideas about how those things could be accomplished better than what was initially mentioned by them before giving advice on how those problems could be solved effectively enough so as not just waste time but also achieve positive results too!

-In transactional model, the sender doesn’t wait to receive any feedback
+In transactional model, the sender doesn’t wait to receive any feedback.

 In the transactional model, the sender doesn’t wait to receive any feedback from the receiver.
 The receiver can give feedback at any time and it will be appreciated by both parties.
 The sender does not have to wait for an answer from their counterpart before moving forward with their next steps in the conversation.
 Instead, they can make decisions based on what they learn from listening and observing what has been said so far.
 In order to better understand where this conversation may lead.
 As well as how best to move forward towards achieving common goals together.

 In interactive communication, on the other hand, there is often a delay between when one person says something and when another responds back.
 Or doesn’t respond at all.
-This means that if someone says something without giving any indication that they want feedback on those statements made previously by doing anything else besides keeping up appearances then chances are good that person will not hear anything back even though he/she might really need them right now!
+This means that if someone says something without giving any indication that they want feedback on those statements made previously by doing anything else besides keeping up appearances then chances are good that person will not hear anything back even though they might really need them right now!

-The parties in the transactional model do not collaborate with each other
+The parties in the transactional model do not collaborate with each other.

 The transactional model of communication is a one-way process in which the sender and receiver are equal, but the sender has more power.
 For example, if you want to give your friend a favor, you will ask them first before doing it yourself.
 However, if they don’t do it for you because they’re busy with other things and can’t help with this favor right now then there’s no point in asking again because they’ve already said no once already so there’s no point wasting anymore time talking about it when we both know what happened earlier on so let’s get on with our lives!